What’s on in Sydney in November 2023

 The Wharf Revue: Looking for Albanese

 It’s a new dawn, a new day, and a new captain at the helm of the ship of state.
 And what a state we’re in!
-Inflation, rising interest rates, conflict in Ukraine, climate disaster, culture wars, COVID 19-20-21-22-23, and a looming World War Three… Could things get any worse?
+Inflation, rising interest rates, conflict in Ukraine, climate disaster, culture wars, COVID-19-20-21-22-23, and a looming World War Three… Could things get any worse?
 Absolutely!
-Neighbours has finished!
+Neighbours have finished!

 But there is a light on the horizon: The Wharf Revue is back!
 Inspired by the new national spirit of optimism that lasted for a week, the team are as keen as mustard to once again tackle the big-picture issues.
 The Wharf Revue: Looking for Albanese will open at Sydney’s Seymour Centre on 12 November after a Canberra season from 24 October to 5 November, before touring nationally in 2023.

 Where: Seymour Centre

 When: 12 November – 11 December 2022 – Tues 6:30, Wed-Sat 8:00pm, matinees Wed 1pm, Sat 2pm, Sun 5pm